 Quality and Durability

 If you’re using the iron for quilting or any sewing work, you’d better get a durable iron which can stand the rigorous tasks you’ll be using it for.
-This means going for the top brand like Rowenta, Oliso and Black and Decker… all trusted names in terms of quality.
+This means going for the top brand like Rowenta, Oliso and Reliable which are all trusted names in terms of quality.

 Size and Weight